 Our newest exhibit, Crime Scene Investigation, allow visitors to view a sample crime scene (suitable for children) to learn about the various methods for gathering evidence and investigating a crime scene.
 See if you can discover the clues and solve the crime.

 Several decades ago it was unheard of to have a female serving as a police officer.
-View some of the uniforms and equipment that these women worn in their early history and see the first female Phoenix Police Chief.
+But today its quite common, in fact the Phoenix Police Department has its first female Phoenix Police Chief, Jeri Williams.

 Red or Blue wire?